-- 5 compositions for the five composite MERRA aerosols.
-We can see that, in general, sea salt dominates in the summer-autumn period while dust dominates in the winter-spring period; (8) unlike Zhang et al. (2015), in this study, the average hourly PBLH data measured over late spring in 2010 in LA (Newman et al., 2013) are used.
+8. unlike Zhang et al. (2015), in this study, the average hourly PBLH data measured over late spring in 2010 in LA (Newman et al., 2013) are used.
 Unlike CO2, the H2O mixing ratio varies dramatically with altitude in the atmospheric column (Seinfeld and Pandis, 2006).
-In the LA basin, a large portion of H2O is concentrated within the PBL.
-Therefore, the PBLH is an important parameter in modeling the effects of scattering on - 10 the H2O retrieval.
-The model output radiance is convolved using the CLARS-FTS instrument line shape with full width at half maximum (FWHM) = 0.022cm-1 (Fu et al., 2014).
-The spectral resolution is set to be 0.06 cm-1, and the corresponding instrument maximum optical path difference is 5.0 cm.
+In the LA Basin, a large portion of H2O is concentrated within the PBL.
+Therefore, the PBLH is an important parameter in modeling the effects of scattering on the H2O retrieval.
+The model output radiance is convolved using the CLARS-FTS instrument line shape with full width at half maximum (FWHM) = 0.022 cm^{-1} (Fu et al., 2014).
+The spectral resolution is set to be 0.06 cm^{-1} , and the corresponding instrument maximum optical path difference is 5.0 cm.
 The signal-to-noise ratio is assumed to be constant at 300.
 We perturb the simulated spectra with Gaussian white noise.

-The wavelength range covered by AERONET-Caltech measurements is from 340 to 1020 nm; however, the wavelengths of the 15 H2O absorption bands used in this study, ranging from about 1280 to 2200 nm, are outside the AERONET wavelength range.
+The wavelength range covered by AERONET-Caltech measurements is from 340 to 1020 nm; however, the wavelengths of the 15 H_2O absorption bands used in this study, ranging from about 1280 to 2200 nm, are outside the AERONET wavelength range.
 For the sake of calculations in the 2S-ESS RT model, the AOD data in these 15 bands were extrapolated using the Ångström exponent law (Seinfeld and Pandis, 2006; Zhang et al., 2015).
-This law is given by:
+This law is given by the following: